tensorflow/addons/CONTRIBUTING.md

 python3 -m pytest path/to/file/or/directory/to/test
 ```

+Run the cpu only tests with `pytest -m 'not needs_gpu' ./tensorflow_addons`.
+Run the gpu only tests with `pytest -m needs_gpu ./tensorflow_addons`.

 #### Testing with Bazel

 Testing with Bazel is still supported but not recommended unless you have prior experience